 Alumna Hege Solbakken was inspired to pursue international comparative politics as a student.
 Hege’s interests took her abroad and opened the door to a successful career in Norwegian national politics.
 She is a graduate of Bergen Katedralskole in Norway.

 With a global emphasis being placed on preparation for post-secondary education while students are in high school, new research suggests that IB Diploma Programme (DP) students (including both diploma earners and non-earners) are thriving in universities.
 Recent research by Dr. Liz Bergeron from the University of Wisconsin–La Crosse indicates that DP candidates, including those who received a diploma […]

-This engaging and thought-provoking article was recently written by Colin Pierce, a Language arts teacher and IB Diploma Programme Coordinator at Rainier Beach High School in Seattle.
-It was published by PBS.org in their Teachers’ Lounge on 25 June 2015.
+This engaging and thought-provoking article was recently written by Cindy Harcum, Principle at Baltimore City College and published by The Baltimore Sun on 8 September 2015.
 Asheesh Misra—the IB’s Programme Manager for the ‘Bridging the Equity Gap’ project in the US—was compelled to share the story with the IB community as part of the E2 Excellence and Equity […]

 By Sol Perez Sol gives some insight into the IB workshop experience.
 Face-to-face workshops are a great opportunity, not only for teachers new to the IB, but also for more experienced teachers as they are able to share what they have learned and discover tips and secrets to help their students ace their exams.
 Sol […]

 Two schools tell IB World magazine about what they’re doing to help the environment and protect the planet San Diego, US Pacific Beach Middle School students in San Diego were inspired by 2015’s Global Youth Service Day to create a number of environmental projects.
 MYP student Chloe Pardo launched a webpage and social media pages, […]